 The new guidelines are particularly relevant for capital groups whose liability for an infringement often arises from their control over a company infringing competition law rather than from direct participation in the infringement through more than one company in the group.
 The maximum penalty that can be imposed under the new rules is up to 10% of the group’s worldwide turnover.

-It is now vital for every manager to have a working knowledge of the competition law and be aware of the consequences, especially if the business has a dominant position on the relevant market.
+It is now vital for every manager to have a working knowledge of the competition law and be aware of the consequences, especially if the business holds a dominant position.

 Back to list